schwartzman/vela/contents/programs.md

 order: 1
 ---

-> Vela Foundation programs operate at the interface of mapped and unmapped epistemological territory.
+> Vela Foundation programs operate at the interface of mapped and unmapped cultural terrain.

 ## Spark